 ON YOUR TERMS

-Our platform efficiently and effectively matches you with the right young entrepreneurs on your schedule.
+Our platform matches you with the right young entrepreneurs based on YOUR schedule.
 Advisors commit to an initial meeting with an entrepreneur.
 Mentors commit to four hours a month for at least one year.
-Whether you work with one entrepreneur or many, you decide when, where and how you connect.

 HOW IT WORKS